brandongillett/Space-Invaders-Game/README.md

 # Space Invaders!
-Quick Space Invader game created in python for final project
+Quick Space Invader game created with py game for a final project in my python lecture